umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/about.md

 I have a PhD in physics from EPFL (Switzerland) and previous research experience at HPSTAR Shanghai (China), Sapienza Università di Roma (Italy) and the University of Edinburgh (UK).

+With my collaborators, I spend a lot of time squeezing matter until it starts behaving strangely.
+Sometimes "strangely" means a material that shouldn't exist suddenly does.